sadiqsaidu/solvend/README.md

 ### Notes and Considerations

 - Prices must be provided in smallest token units (e.g., USDC has 6 decimals).
-- `total_sales` currently is not incremented; extend logic as needed.
+- `total_sales` is incremented when `increment_progress` succeeds.
 - `hash_otp` should be computed off-chain (e.g., SHA-256 of an OTP/secret).
 - `authority` semantics for issuing and redeeming can be tailored to your trust model.
+- Minimal emojis are used above to give a high-level sense of the flow without adding noise.